Eva Hesse: Career

 Hesse graduated from New York's School of Industrial Art at the age of 16, and in 1952 she enrolled in the Pratt Institute of Design.
 She dropped out only a year later.
 When Hesse was 18, she interned at Seventeen magazine.
 During this time she also took classes at the Art Students League.
-From 1954–57 she studied at Cooper Union and in 1959 she received her BA from Yale University.
+From 1954 to 1957 she studied at Cooper Union and in 1959 she received her BA from Yale University.
 While at Yale, Hesse studied under Josef Albers and was heavily influenced by Abstract Expressionism.

 After Yale, Hesse returned to New York, where she became friends with many other young minimalist artists, including Sol LeWitt, Donald Judd, Yayoi Kusama, and others.
 Her close friendship with Sol LeWitt continued until the end of her life.
 The two frequently wrote to one another, and in 1965 LeWitt famously counseled a young doubting Eva to "Stop [thinking] and just DO!"
 Both Hesse and LeWitt went on to become influential artists; their friendship stimulated the artistic development of their work.

 In November 1961, Eva Hesse married fellow sculptor Tom Doyle.
 In August 1962, Eva Hesse and Tom Doyle participated in an Allan Kaprow Happening at the Art Students League of New York in Woodstock, New York.
 There Hesse made her first three-dimensional piece: a costume for the Happening.
 In 1963, Eva Hesse had a one-person show of works on paper at the Allan Stone Gallery on New York's Upper East Side.
 By 1965 the two had moved to Germany so that Doyle could pursue an artist's residency from German industrialist and collector Friedrich Arnhard Scheidt, a move Hesse was not happy about.
 Hesse and Doyle, whose marriage was by then falling apart, lived and worked in an abandoned textile mill in Kettwig-on-the-Ruhr near Essen for about a year..
 The building still contained machine parts, tools, and materials from its previous use and the angular forms of these disused machines and tools served as inspiration for Hesse's mechanical drawings and paintings.
 Her first sculpture was a relief titled Ringaround Arosie, which featured cloth-covered cord, electrical wire, and masonite.
 This year in Germany marked a turning point in Hesse's career.
 From here on she would continue to make sculptures, which became the primary focus of her work.
-Returning to New York City in 1965, she began working and experimenting with the unconventional materials that would become characteristic of her ouptut: latex, fiberglass, and plastic.
+Returning to New York City in 1965, she began working and experimenting with the unconventional materials that would become characteristic of her output: latex, fiberglass, and plastic.